nanostudio-org/nano_photos_provider2/README.md

 ### :warning: Perfomances
 - Thumbnails are generated on first request and then cached on disk.
-- On first use, or after adding a large amount of new images, you may en encounter timeouts -> reload the page until you don't get any error.
-Generated data will then be cached.
+- On first use, or after adding a large amount of new images, you may en encounter timeouts -> reload the page until you don't get any error

 ### :warning: SECURITY
 Generation of thumbnails could be missused for a DoS (Denial-of-service) attack.
 It's highly recommanded to limit the use of nanoPhotosProvider2 to specific webservers.
-This can, for example, be achivied with a `.htaccess` file:
+This can be achivied with a `.htaccess` file:
 ```
 <Files "admin.php">
   Order deny,allow